 Chair, Tri-Campus Sociology Graduate Department

-Professor Milkie earned her Ph.D. from Indiana University and was Professor at the University of Maryland before joining the Department of Sociology at the University of Toronto in 2014.
-Her expertise lies in the areas of culture, gender & family, the work-family interface, and health.
-She teaches courses such as the sociology of mental health, social psychology, the life course, gender, and research methods.
+Melissa Milkie is Professor of Sociology and Chair of the tri-campus Graduate Department.
+Professor Milkie’s expertise lies in the areas of gender & family, the work-family interface, culture, and mental health.
+She teaches courses such as the sociology of mental health, social psychology, the life course, intersections of gender, work & family, and research methods.

 Professor Milkie’s research focuses on structural and cultural changes in gender, work and family life over recent decades and how work-family configurations are linked to mental health and well-being.
 She has a special interest in time and health, and is Principle Investigator of the 2019-2023 Social Science and Humanities Research Council (SSHRC) Insight grant on the complexities of family members’ time together and apart in Canada and the U.S. Her current work examines time allocations of and time pressures on parents; work-family conflicts and health; refugee mothers’ strains as they integrate children into new communities; and cultural images of mothers and fathers in media.
 Her research has also been supported by the U.S. National Institutes of Health (NIH).